laurent22/joplin/readme/build_troubleshooting.md

 **You should not use WSL at all** because this is a GUI app that lives outside of WSL, and the WSL layer can cause all kind of very hard to debug issues.
 It can also lock files in node_modules that cannot be unlocked when the app crashes.
 (You need to restart your computer.)
 Likewise, don't run the TypeScript watch command from WSL.

 So everything should be done from a Windows Command prompt or Windows PowerShell running as Administrator.
 All build and start commands are designed to work cross-platform, including on Windows.

+# Mobile application

+## iOS

+If there is an error `/joplin/ReactNativeClient/ios/Pods/Target Support Files/Pods-Joplin/Pods-Joplin.debug.xcconfig: unable to open file (in target "Joplin" in project "Joplin") (in target 'Joplin' from project 'Joplin')` run the following commands:

+    cd ios
+    pod deintegrate
+    pod install